 Launching Your App on Devices

 To launch your Mac app, click the Run button in the project navigator.
-If the signing identity is set to None, Xcode launches your app.
-Otherwise, Xcode registers your Mac and adds it to the team provisioning profile before launching your app.
 If a prompt appears asking whether

 codesign can sign the app using a key in your keychain, click Always Allow.

 You can use the same device that you added to the team provisioning profile in an earlier step or connect another device that matches your deployment target.